Tephycodd/Telegram-Bot/README.md

 # Telegram-Bot
-Telegram bot that tracts the price of crypto coins using binance APi
+Telegram bot that tracks the price of crypto coins using binance APi